-- Honesty – You want to build a team of honest individuals to add integrity, class, and courage to your team.
-Look for those who are open to admitting mistakes and call out things they believe are wrong.
+- Honesty – You want to build a team of honest individuals to add integrity and courage to your team.
+Look for those who are open to admitting mistakes and calling out things they believe are wrong.

 - Adaptability – The business world changes daily, so make sure your new employee can keep up.
 Those who can adapt quickly help you stay competitive within your market.

 - Resilience – Like adaptability, when things constantly change, you need someone who can roll with the punches.
 Resilience is key to a strong business, so look for those who react positively to setbacks and take constructive feedback well.

 - Confidence – Confidence breeds confidence, so look for individuals who are sure of themselves.
 This helps you and your team perform well and reduces their reliance on other people.